-Bird Construction – a multi-national firm with over a half-billion dollars in sales and one of Canada's top ten national general contractors – began in Moose Jaw, Saskatchewan in 1920.
-Founded by Hubert J. Bird, the enterprise started quite small; within its first decade, the company met with difficulty as an economic depression substantially reduced the rate of construction.
-Nevertheless, in 1930s and 40s Bird’s operations gained enough trade to justify growth into the Manitoba and Alberta markets.
-The company was well-positioned to take advantage of the military building boom which would come with the Second World War – and the continued, broader upsurge which would characterize the post-war years, during which offices were opened in Vancouver and Toronto.
-In 1998 the company opened it’s first American branch, in Seattle, Washington.
+Bird Construction – a multinational firm with more than a half-billion dollars in sales and one of Canada's top 10 national general contractors – began in Moose Jaw, Saskatchewan in 1920.
+Founded by Hubert J. Bird, the enterprise started small.
+Within its first decade, the company met with difficulty as an economic depression substantially reduced the rate of construction.
+In the 1930s and 1940s, Bird’s operations gained enough trade to justify growth into the Manitoba and Alberta markets.
+The company was well positioned to take advantage of the military building boom that came with the Second World War – and the continued, broader upsurge that would characterize the post-war years.
+In that period, the firm opened offices in Vancouver and Toronto.
+In 1998 the company opened its first American branch in Seattle, Washington.

-The firm was also responsible for such important Winnipeg structures as Winnipeg Arena (1430 Maroons Road, 1955) and the Winnipeg Art Gallery (300 Memorial Boulevard, 1970).
-More recently, the company has executed the renovation of the Metropolitan Theatre (281 Donald Street, 2o12; with Number 10 Architects) and a 16-storey hotel for the CanadInn’s chain near the Winnipeg Health Sciences Centre.
+Bird Construction was also responsible for such important Winnipeg structures as Winnipeg Arena (1430 Maroons Road, 1955, demolished) and the Winnipeg Art Gallery (300 Memorial Boulevard, 1970).
+More recently, the company executed the renovation of the Metropolitan Theatre (281 Donald Street, 2012; with Number 10 Architectural Group) and a 16-storey hotel for the CanadInn’s chain near the Winnipeg Health Sciences Centre.
 For many years the company was traded on the Winnipeg Stock Exchange.